 LivePerson, Inc. (the "Company" or "LivePerson") was incorporated in the State of Delaware in 1995.
 The Company commenced operations in 1996.
-The Company is a provider of communications solutions for online sales, marketing and customer service.
-LivePerson's Timpani software platform enables online businesses to identify and engage website visitors with the appropriate communication channel, thereby enhancing the online experience.
-Chat, marketing and selling tools, a self-service knowledgebase and email management are combined with channel matching technology, rules-based intelligence, routing and reporting to enable clients to increase sales, lower customer service costs and enhance the customer experience.
+LivePerson is a provider of software solutions for online communications.
+The Company's hosted software enables companies to identify and engage customers.
+LivePerson's fully-integrated multi-channel communications platform, Timpani, facilitates real-time sales, marketing and customer service.
+The Company's technology supports and manages all online interactions-chat, email and self-service/knowledgebase.